-Aside from a case of urticaria and angioedema associated with egg allergy reported by Marcello Donati (6), this patient can be considered the first case of recurrent angioedema to be documented in modern medicine with fairly well described clinical features (7).
-Although there is no known publication from the 17th century, in 1967 Arnoldsson et al. (8) were able to access records of "hereditary periodic oedema" dating back to the 17th-century uninterrupted church records of a family with angioedema.
-After whom a form of hyperthyroidism was named (Graves' disease), Robert James Graves described another case of episodic angioedema in 1843 (9).
-In 1876, John Laws Milton named this situation as "giant urticaria" in a woman with swelling so extensive that it completely covered both of her eyes (10).
-Eugen Dinkelacker, a student of Heinrich Ireanus Quincke, presented his doctoral thesis examining 14 cases of angioedema described as having acute-onset and well-defined swelling.
+Apart from a case of urticaria and angioedema associated with egg allergy reported by Marcello Donati,6 this patient can be considered the first case of recurrent angioedema to be documented in modern medicine with fairly well-described clinical features.7 Although there is no known publication from the 17th century, in 1967, Arnoldsson et al.8 were able to access the records of "hereditary periodic edema" dating back to the 17th-century uninterrupted church records of a family with angioedema.
+Robert James Graves, whom a form of hyperthyroidism (Graves' disease) was named after, described another case of episodic angioedema in 1843.9 In 1876, John Laws Milton named this situation as giant urticaria in a woman with swelling so extensive that it completely covered both of her eyes.10 Eugen Dinkelacker, a student of Heinrich Ireanus Quincke, presented his doctoral thesis examining 14 cases of angioedema described as having acute-onset and well-defined swelling.
 In his dissertation, he cited 12 previous publications as references.
-Immediately afterward, in 1882, Quincke published a summary of that study but did not mention the earlier papers (11).
-From that date on, the disease began to be referred to as Quincke's edema.
-In later case reports, the term "angioneurotic edema" started to be used to claim that the condition was related to "neurotic effects."
-Paul Strübing first proposed this name in 1885 (12).
-In 1888, Sir William Osler's article entitled "Hereditary Angioneurotic Edema" was published, highlighting the hereditary nature of the disease (13).
-In this article, Osler describes a 24-year-old woman who had experienced recurrent episodes of swelling involving the extremities, hips, genitals, and pharynx since childhood.
-He stated that 28 other family members spanning five generations had the same symptoms and that two had died due to asphyxiation.
-Osler emphasized three crucial features of the disease: local swelling of various parts of the body, frequent gastrointestinal involvement, and a marked hereditary tendency.
-In 1917, Crowder and Crowder examined the inheritance patterns of a family over five generations and reported that this disease was consistent with an autosomal dominant inheritance model (14).
+Immediately afterward, in 1882, Quincke published a summary of that study but did not mention the earlier papers.11 From that date on, the disease began to be referred to as Quincke's edema.
+In later case reports, the term angioneurotic edema started to be used to claim that the condition was related to neurotic effects.
+Paul Strübing first proposed this name in 1885.12 In 1888, Sir William Osler's article entitled "Hereditary Angioneurotic Edema" was published, highlighting the hereditary nature of the disease.13 In this article, Osler describes a 24-year-old woman who had experienced recurrent episodes of swelling involving the extremities, hips, genitals, and pharynx since childhood.
+He stated that 28 other family members spanning 5 generations had the same symptoms and that 2 had died owing to asphyxiation.
+Osler emphasized 3